zoffixznet/writing/perl6/20160404-Perl-6-Types--Made-for-Humans.md

 custom-tailored types for us that match perfectly what we want our data to be like.

-## Decent Error Messages for Subsets
+## Awesome Error Messages for Subsets

 If you've been actually trying out all these examples, you may have noticed a minor flaw.
 The error messages you get are Less Than Awesome: